grimmelm/ctech404/ctech401/module_2/e1_quiz_order_of_ops/exercise_specs.md

 2 options:

-  Value of expressions, oR Output of print(expression) <b>
-  Why was drag and drop in notes?
+  Value of expressions, oR Output of print(expression) Why was drag and drop in notes?

-  Choose the value of the following expressions: <b>
+  Choose the value of the following expressions:

   2 * 20 + (7 - 4) * 5  = 55 (options: 27, 215, 55, 34)